kane16/portfolio-server/KB/Edit View/Resume Edit.md

 ### 3. Edit model

-Edit page users [[Write Resume model]] to read different versions, store and operate on them.
+Edit page users [[Resume model]] to read different versions, store and operate on them.

 >[!Important]
 >View will use [[Application connector model]]